On The Sofa (9)

 I actually believe we do engage in debates about the new Doc -that’s why some of us are here 🙂 It’s true that the BBC as part of its culture was to educate -in Aus the ABC had that particular charter.

 Thank you.
 G’night ya’ll.
 T16.

-- This reply was modified 1 month ago by thane16.
+- This reply was modified 2 years, 9 months ago by syzygy.
 Reason: massive code all over the post!